-the same work makes use of information from the learning process itself to infer a heuristic in execution time, proposing a technique that derives a crude estimate of the transition probabilities, and then it propagates - from a final state - the correct policies which lead to that state.
-Bianchi, Ribeiro and Costa (2) employed prior domain knowledge to establish a very simple ad-hoc heuristic for speeding up learning in a Multiagent Reinforcement Learning domain.
+Bianchi, Ribeiro and Costa [6] state that there should be many methods that can be used to define a heuristic function for a HARL algorithm.
+For example, the same work makes use of information from the learning process itself to infer a heuristic at execution time, proposing a technique that derives a crude estimate of the transition probabilities, and then it propagates - from a final state - the correct policies which lead to that state.
+Bianchi, Ribeiro and Costa [7] employed prior domain knowledge to establish a very simple ad-hoc heuristic for speeding up learning in a Multiagent Reinforcement Learning domain.

-In order to give HAMRL algorithms the capability of reusing previous knowledge from a domain, we propose a new algorithm, the Case Based HAMMQ, that extends the HAMMQ algorithm, being capable of retrieving a case stored in a base, adapting it to the current situation, and building a heuristic function that corresponds to the case.
+In order to provide HAMRL algorithms with the capability of reusing previous knowledge from a domain, we propose a new algorithm, the Case-Based HAMMQ, that extends the HAMMQ algorithm, being capable of retrieving a case stored in a base, adapting it to the current situation, and building a heuristic function that corresponds to the case.

-As the problem description P corresponds to one defined state of the set of states S in an MDP, an algorithm that uses the RL loop can be implemented.
-Inside this loop, before the action selection, we added steps to compute the similarity of the cases in the base with the current state and the cost of adaptation of these cases.
-A case is retrieved if the similarity is above a certain threshold, and adaptation cost is low.
-After a case is retrieved, an heuristic is computed using Equation 5 with the actions suggested by the case selected.
+As the problem description P corresponds to one defined state of the set of states $\mathcal S$ in an MDP, an algorithm that uses the RL loop can be implemented.
+Inside this loop, before action selection, we added steps to compute the similarity of the cases in the base with the current state and the cost of adaptation of these cases.
+A case is retrieved if the similarity is above a certain threshold, and the adaptation cost is low.
+After a case is retrieved, a heuristic is computed using Equation 5 and the actions suggested by the case selected.
 The complete CB-HAMMQ algorithm is presented in Table 2.